mer10z/angular-splunk-logger/README.md

     // message object that's sent to splunk?
 Default is false.
     .includeUserAgent( false )

     // should the current timestamp be included?
 Default is false.
-    .includeTimestamp( false )
+Note that this will be
+    // the clients time, so if you have users in different time zones this could make your
+    // logs wonky.
+You should probably leave it false and let Splunk set the timestamp .includeTimestamp( false )

     // set comma-seperated tags that should be included with the log events.